lumeland/blog/posts/lume-1.14.0-release.md

 ## New plugin `filter_pages`

-This plugin is the first step to deprecate the `--dev` mode of Lume (that only ignores the pages with `draft=true`).
+This plugin is the first step to deprecate the `--dev` mode of Lume (that ignores the pages with `draft=true`).
 The new plugin `filter_pages` filters pages using a callback and provides more flexibility.
 For example, let's say you want to ignore the `draft` pages in the production environment: